Battle of Dogger Bank (1781): Aftermath

-Both sides claimed victory, but it was a tactical draw since no ships were lost on either side during the battle, and both convoys escaped.
-However, strategically, the battle was a British victory since the Dutch fleet retreated to Texel and did not leave harbour again during the war.
+Both sides claimed victory and both convoys escaped.
+The British withdrew from the battle first, but the Dutch had lost a ship of the line and strategically the battle was a British victory since the Dutch fleet retreated to Texel and did not leave harbour again during the war.
 In addition, Dutch merchant trade remained crippled by the constant capture of their merchantmen by British privateers.
-At least one convoy made it to the Baltic, but it flew under the Swedish flag and was accompanied by a Swedish frigate.
+At least one Dutch convoy made it to the Baltic, but it flew under the Swedish flag and was accompanied by a Swedish Navy frigate.

 Parker, on his return, considered that he had not been properly equipped for his task.
-On arrival at the Nore, met King George III and told him: "I wish Your Majesty better ships and younger officers.
+Upon his arrival at the Nore, he met George III and told him "I wish Your Majesty better ships and younger officers.
 As for myself, I am now too old for the service".
-He then resigned his command.
+Parker then resigned his command.

-In the Dutch Republic, however, the battle was celebrated as a victory.
-The last major battle the Dutch fleet had fought before the Battle of Dogger Bank was the Battle of Málaga in 1704, and now the Dutch fleet had fared well against the British fleet.
-The Dutch commanders were showered with praise and a wave of enthusiasm erupted in the Dutch Republic.
+In the Dutch Republic, the battle was the subject of widespread celebration.
+The last major fleet action the Dutch navy had participated before the battle of was the Battle of Málaga in 1704, and now it had held its ground against the British fleet.
+The Dutch commanders were showered with praise and a wave of jingoism erupted in the Dutch Republic.
 The fact that the battle had failed to change the strategic situation was ignored.